Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 ## Fishing Equipment

 A great fishermen is not just that is lucky, but those who both lucky and came prepared.
-This part right here defines some fishing equipment that you can come across in the world.
-These equipemnt can help you get better result when pulling something from the depths.
+The Fishing Rods table outlines some fishing equipment that you can come across in the world.
+These equipment can help you get better result when pulling something from the depths with the addition of the following details.

+**Overall Score Bonus**{ .inl } Each fishing rod provides a score bonus to determine what loot you pull from the depths.
+This score bonus is added *after* any additional multiplier.

+**Mod.
+Slot**{ .inl } Each fishing rod can be modified and tinkered to the fisherman's desire.
+To equip a [modification], you must have a slot available.
+Some [modification]s can take multiple slots.

-### Fishing Rods
+##### Fishing Rods

 | Rods | overall score bonus | mod.slot | cost |
 | --- | :-: | --: | --: |